Raai Laxmi: Recent work (2016–present)

 In 2016, she signed two Tamil films, Bangalore Naatkal and Sowkarpettai.
 After a brief gap, she performed her second item number opposite Pawan Kalyan in his Telugu film Sardaar Gabbar Singh (2016).
-She debuted a Hindi film Akira.
+She debuted in Hindi with the movie Akira directed by AR Murugadoss.

 She signed to perform her fourth item number with Chiranjeevi in his 150th film Khaidi No. 150 (2017), and later in Motta Shiva Ketta Shiva (2017) in Tamil with Raghava Lawrence.
 Raai Laxmi portrayed the lead role in her second Hindi film Julie 2 (2017).

 In 2018, she made her comeback to Malayalam cinema with the Mammootty starrer Oru Kuttanadan Blog.

-In 2019, she starred in horror movies Where Is the Venkatalakshmi in Telugu then Neeya 2 in Tamil that were failures.
+In 2019, she starred in horror movies Where Is the Venkatalakshmi in Telugu and Neeya 2 in Tamil; both were box office failures.
 She also starred in the Bollywood film, Officer Arjun Singh IPS Batch 2000.

+In 2021, she starred in the Tamil horror movie Cinderella.